 Advice – regulation of financial services and managed investment schemes – under Chapter 5C (Managed Investment Schemes) and Chapter 7 (Financial Services and Markets) of the Corporations Act 2001 (Cth);

 Advice – s 925A of the Corporations Act 2001 (Cth) – rescission of contract with provider of unlicensed financial services (led by Oren Bigos).

-Supreme Court – shareholder oppression – multiple related companies and groups of shareholders, complex corporate governance issues – ongoing;
+Supreme Court – shareholder oppression – complex corporate structure and governance issues - resolved at mediation;

-Supreme Court – shareholder oppression – breaches of director’s duties, successfully opposing the continuation of a freezing order – resolved;
+Supreme Court – shareholder oppression – successfully opposed continuation of freezing order – resolved.

 County Court – examination of judgment debtor – where the judgment debtor was a convicted fraud;